OpenNebula/docs/source/management_and_operations/users_groups_management/showback.rst

 If the time range includes the current month, OpenNebula will calculate the cost up to today's date.

-.. note:: There is a timer in the front-end opennebula-showback.timer that calculates automatically the showback every hour, you can check the status by running ``systemctl status opennebula-showback.timer``.
+.. note:: There is a timer in the front-end opennebula-showback.timer that calculates automatically the showback every day, you can check the status by running ``systemctl status opennebula-showback.timer``.

 The ``oneshowback`` command can only be executed by the oneadmin user.